-Background: Inborn errors of metabolism (IEM) are single gene disorders resulting from the defects in the biochemical pathways of the body.
-According to the World Health Organization (WHO), prevalence of (IEM) globally is in the vicinity of 3-5%.
-Public awareness of IEM is critical for early diagnosis and effective management.
+Background: Inborn errors of metabolism are single gene disorders resulting from the defects in the biochemical pathways of the body.
+According to the World Health Organization (WHO), prevalence of inborn errors of metabolism (IEM) globally is in the vicinity of 3-5%.
+The findings of this study can contribute to the existing knowledge on inborn errors of metabolism and provide valuable insights.

-Objective: To assess the level of awareness about inborn errors of metabolism among the adult population in Makkah City, Saudi Arabia.
+Objective: Assessing the level of awareness about inborn errors of metabolism among the general population in Makkah city. additionally, Determining the prevalence of people in Makkah city who are educated about inborn errors of metabolism.

-Methods: A cross-sectional survey was conducted using a self-administered online questionnaire distributed via convenience sampling to members of the general population (220 adults) in Makkah city.
+Methods: An online questionnaire was distributed using convenience sampling to members of the general population (220 adults) in Makkah city.
 The questionnaire included 20 questions, comprised of both multiple-choice and dichotomous questions to evaluate the participants' general awareness and knowledge of inborn errors of metabolism.
 Data were analyzed using Statistical Package for the Social Sciences (SPSS).